geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 - Go into the authentication page and open default filter chain.
 - Add 'geostore' into the 'Selected' filters and put it on top, and save.

 !!!
+Note
-Note: in the User Groups and Roles Services available options there are "AuthKEY WebService Body Response - UserGroup Service from WebService Response Body" and "AuthKEY REST - Role service from REST endpoint".
+    in the User Groups and Roles Services available options there are "AuthKEY WebService Body Response - UserGroup Service from WebService Response Body" and "AuthKEY REST - Role service from REST endpoint".
 Ignore them as they are not supported from MapStore2.

 #### Configure MapStore